C-you-know/Action-Based-LLM-Testing-Harness/ReadME.md

 ## Core Components

-KnitSpace is organized into several core components that work together to provide a flexible and comprehensive LLM testing environment:
+Knit_Space_LLM_Ranker is organized into several core components that work together to provide a flexible and comprehensive LLM testing environment:

 *   **`knit_space/models.py`**: This module is the heart of LLM interaction.
     *   It defines an abstract base class `Model` ensuring a consistent interface for all LLM providers.